This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 In some cases you can complete the IELTS application online, but you will need to check this with your local centre to see if they provide this service.

-When you arrive at the test centre, there will be staff there to assist you.
+If you are taking the test at a test centre, when you arrive, there will be staff there to assist you.
 Make sure you arrive on time.
 If you miss your appointment without good reason then you may have to re-register and pay again (see below for IELTS information about missing the test).

 You must bring with you the same identification that you used when you registered for IELTS.
 If you do not have this with you, then you cannot sit the test.